Fermionic decay of charged Higgs boson in low mass region in Georgi Machacek Model: Results

+We depict $BR(t\rightarrow H_3^+b)\times BR(H_3^+\rightarrow c\bar{s})$ as a function of the charged scalar mass $(m_3)$ for three choices of triplet VEV $v_2$ in the Fig.\ \ref{fig:cs}.
+The left plot is for CMS data and the right plot is for ATLAS data.
 Next, we depict the plots for the decay of $H_3^{\pm}$ into $\tau^{\pm}\nu_{\tau}$ but in two different manners to apply the bound obtained from the data by ATLAS and CMS, separately.
 In the left plot of the Fig.\ \ref{fig:taunu}, we show production cross section $(\sigma_{H_3^{\pm}})$ times branching ratio of $H_3^{\pm}$ decaying into $\tau^{\pm}\nu_{\tau}$ as a function of mass $m_3$ in GeV, for $v_2=15,20$ GeV.
 Following \cite{CMS:2019bfg}, we consider $\sigma_{H_3^{\pm}}=2\sigma_{t\bar{t}}BR(t\rightarrow H_3^{\pm}b)(1-BR(t\rightarrow H_3^{\pm}b))$.
-Here, the shaded region is excluded by CMS data.
-From the plot, one can see that, for $v_2=20$ GeV, the region with mass greater than $130$ GeV is only allowed.
-For $v_2=15$ GeV, the full mass range is allowed.
 In the right plot of the Fig.\ \ref{fig:taunu}, we show BR of the top quark decaying into $H_3^{\pm}b$ times BR of $H_3^{\pm}$ decaying into $\tau^{\pm}\nu_{\tau}$ as a function of mass $m_3$ in GeV, for $v_2=10,15,20$ GeV.
-Here, the black line represnts the limit from ATLAS experiment \cite{ATLAS:2018gfm}.
-From the plot, one can see that, a very narrow region is allowed by the experimental data.
-The region with $m_3>146$ GeV, approximately, is allowed for this decay for $v_2=10$ GeV.
-For $v_2=15$ and $20$ GeV, this allowed mass region is above $157$ and $158$ GeV respectively.
-Therefore, for this decay channel, ATLAS provides a more stringent bound on the triplet VEV than CMS.
+Here in the Fig.\ \ref{fig:cs} and Fig.\ \ref{fig:taunu}, the black lines represent the limits from CMS and ATLAS experiments.
+The shaded regions in these plots are excluded by the respective experimental data.
+All the points (orange and green) are allowed by the theoretical constraints and LHC Higgs data, but the orange points are forbidden by the respective experimentally observed data whereas the green points are allowed by the respective experiments.
+Therefore, the set of green points are different for each plot of the Fig.\ \ref{fig:cs} and \ref{fig:taunu}.
+From these decay channels, one can see that ATLAS provides a more stringent bound on the triplet VEV than CMS.
+Also, it can be seen that the $H_3^{\pm}\rightarrow \tau\nu$ decay provides a more stringent bound on $v_2$ than the $H_3^{\pm}\rightarrow cs$ decay from the ATLAS result.
+The $m_3-v_2$, $m_5-v_2$, $m_3-m_5$, $m_H-v_2$, $v_2-M_1$, $v_2-M_2$, $M_1-M_2$, $\sin{\a}-v_2$ plots in the Fig.\ \ref{fig:final} clarify this more clearly.
+All the points in these plots are allowed by the theoretical constraints and the LHC Higgs signal data.
+The gray points are excluded by the $H_3^{\pm}\rightarrow cs, \tau\nu$ data.
+The blue, red, violet, green points are allowed by the CMS $H_3^{\pm}\rightarrow \tau\nu$ data but the blue points are excluded by the other three experiments.
+The red, violet, green points are allowed by CMS $H_3^{\pm}\rightarrow cs$ data but the red points are excluded by the two ATLAS experiments.
+The violet and green points are allowed by the ATLAS $H_3^{\pm}\rightarrow cs$ data but the violet points are excluded by the $H_3^{\pm}\rightarrow \tau\nu$ ATLAS data.
+Only the green points survive all the above mentioned observed data.
+Since all the coloured points except the green points are excluded by the ATLAS $H_3^{\pm}\rightarrow \tau\nu$ data, one can say that among these four experimental data, the $H_3^{\pm}\rightarrow \tau\nu$ ATLAS data impose the most stringent constraints on the GM model parameter space.